 4) The Japanese were finally ready to set up a Manchurian puppet state.
 They only needed a pliable imperial figurehead.
 This is where Kawashima came in as she was well-acquainted with the deposed Qing Emperor Puyi.
 She was thus instrumental in persuading him to become a figurehead ruler for Manchukuo.

-5) Yoshiko Kawashima is involved in the Shanghai Incident of 1932
+5) Yoshiko Kawashima and her role in the Shanghai Incident of 1932

 Although the degree of her involvement is debatable, Kawashima played a significant role in the Shanghai Incident of 1932.